 Looking like a bird out of a Lisa Frank’s lunch box, Violet-Backed Starlings are easily noticed for their glowing purplish-black feathers.

-The country is filled with marketplaces where you find the best souvenirs as well as Senegal’s freshest meat and spices.
+The country is filled with marketplaces where you find the best souvenirs and clothing, as well as Senegal’s freshest meat and spices.
 Senegalese markets are a bit more on the raw side than your average farmer markets.

 14. Stone Circles